 Myanmar has that weird half-hour difference to its time zone so it’s 6 and a half hours ahead of GMT.

 Wi-fi sucks in Myanmar so you either have to get over it or, better still, buy a local SIM.
 You can get one at most airports when you land or in one of the shops in the street and the shop staff will have you set up in about 5 minutes.
 I chose Ooredoo, which gave great coverage and speed.
-You can read more about your network choices here.
+You can read more about your Myanmar network choices.
 Still, with 1 mbps considered to be a ‘fast’ connection, don’t expect to be downloading video any time soon.
 At times I could barely refresh my Instagram feed.

 You’ll be better with a backpack than a suitcase – thanks to having just had ACL repair surgery, I travelled through Myanmar with a suitcase, which wasn’t ideal on dusty, sandy, uneven roads.
 Getting in and out of myriad forms of transport and hefting it up many steep staircases wasn’t much better.
-You can find my review of the best luggage for travel here.
+You can find my review of the best luggage for travel.

 You may have reached the end of this guide and be left thinking that this hot, developing, dusty country with bad food and frustrating travel is a whole heap of hard, expensive work.
 And you’re right.
 Things aren’t the same in Myanmar as they are in the western world – or the rest of Southeast Asia, for that matter.
 And therein lies the charm.
 Tourism levels are low and the sights are superlative (check out my article about Inle Lake if you want proof).

 I can’t tell you whether Myanmar is the Asia of yesteryear (I’m not old enough to have travelled in the 1960s) but with the right patience, positive attitude and urge for adventure, I can tell you that you’re going to explore a very different side to Southeast Asia.
 And you’re probably going to love it.